 The Choir's repertoire includes the best of contemporary and traditional Christian music.
 Students are introduced to some of the great classics of Christian civilization, including Gregorian Chant, Palestrina, Vivaldi, Bach, Mozart, Schubert, Mendelssohn, Tallis and others in addition to some of the finer contemporary works written primarily for the American Catholic Church.
 Members of the choir are given the opportunity to perform music that is often only available to students who are majoring in music in more specialized institutions.

 The choir goes on tour occasionally to local parishes.
 Every two years the members of the choir have the opportunity to participate in a European Concert Tour.
-In past years they have been to Vienna, Prague, Leipzig, Rome, Venice, Florence, Budapest, Salzburg, Zurich, Belgium, Luxembourg, Paris, Nice, Cannes, Avignon, Monaco, Carcasonne, Montserrat and Barcelona.
-The next tour will be during Spring Break of 2014.
-Plans are being made to perform in Budapest, Prague, Bratislava and Berlin.
+In past years they have been to Vienna, Prague, Leipzig, Rome, Venice, Florence, Budapest, Salzburg, Zurich, Belgium, Luxembourg, Paris, Nice, Cannes, Avignon, Monaco, Carcasonne, Montserrat and Barcelona, and Ireland.
+Our next tour will be in March 2018.